kind3r/hass-addons/README.md

 # ttlock-hass-integration

+> **Unfortunately I am unable to maintain the project at the moment**.
+There are multiple variations of TTLocks that behave differently, also BLE communication is very unstable making things very difficult.

 **Work In Progress**: Manage and operate TTLock biometric locks locally from Home Assistant without the need of a gateway or the TTLock cloud.

 ## Features: